NickyMeuleman/nicky-blog/content/json-schema/index.md

 ```

 All information can be found in the [official specification docs](https://json-schema.org/specification.html).
 The various options you can provide are listed in [their schema validation document](https://json-schema.org/latest/json-schema-validation.html) specifically.

 That's a tough read.
 No need to worry if that isn't your cup of tea, because JSON-schema has that intelligent autocompletion and error handling itself!
 The information you get in your editor while working on a schema-file is excellent.

 ![autocomplete while writing a schema](writing-schema.png)

+The [understanding JSON schema](https://json-schema.org/understanding-json-schema/) is also an excellent way to get the information you're looking for.
+It's based on version 6 of the spec currently and will get an update soon!

 ## Not just JSON